buildpacks/rfcs/text/0000-stack-buildpacks.md

 If any required mixins from the Build Plan (any `[[required]]` tables with `mixin = true`) are not provided, then the build will fail.
 Otherwise the build will continue.

+If a stack buildpack provides a mixin that is not required, the stack buildpack MAY pass detection.
+This is in contrast to a userspace buildpack providing a dependency that is not required, which fails detection.
+If a mixin is required for a [single stage only](https://github.com/buildpacks/rfcs/pull/109) with the `build:` or `run:` prefix, a stack buildpack may provide it for both stages without failing detection.
+However, it will not be included in the Buildpack Build Plan during the stage where it is not required.

 During the build phase, the lifecycle will create a build plan containing only the entries required during that stage (build or run).
 * If a mixin is required for "run" stage only, it will not appear in the build plan entries during build
 * If a mixin is required for "build" stage only, it will not appear in the build plan entries during extend